typedb/typedb-docs/05-grakn-cluster/02-kubernetes.md

 ## Deploying Grakn Cluster onto Kubernetes

-This guide describes how to deploy a 3-node Grakn Cluster onto Kubernetes.
+This guide describes how to deploy a 3-node Grakn Cluster onto Kubernetes using [Helm](https://helm.sh/) package manager.

 It assumes we'd want to run them on separate Kubernetes nodes (for increased fault-tolerancy) and that the cluster has these nodes available with sufficient resources (8 CPUs).
 Additionally, it assumes Kubernetes provides persistent volumes.